htmlcsstoimage/docs/guides/render-when-ready.md

 When using [URL to Image](/getting-started/url-to-image), you can trigger the rendering of the image by placing an element on the page with the ID `HCTIReadyNow`.

-The JavaScript helper is not avilable for URL to Image, since we do not have full control over the page.
+The JavaScript helper is not available for URL to Image, since we do not have full control over the page.

 ## When to use this